andy489/Introduction_to_Programming_CPP/Tasks.md

 ## 8. Other tasks

-**8.01.** Write a program which by given two days of any year computes the number of days between them.
+**8.01.** Write a function which by given two days of any year computes the number of days between them.
 Hint:

 struct tm